 Sustainable agriculture requires sustainable communities.
 The very basis and justification of organic agriculture is that it should not harm the earth, its plants, animals and its people.
 As we contemplate and support changes in our food system and our systems of land ownership and use, and as we return to a system that both supports and benefits from organic and locally grown food, we need to be aware of trade, agricultural land use policies, human rights and suffering throughout the world.
 With all of this in mind, the coordinators of the Social and Political Action Area seek:

-- To promote a bioregion that is environmentally sound and is sustainable, meeting the basic needs of all living things, in accordance with humane principles.
+- to promote a bioregion that is environmentally sound and is sustainable, meeting the basic needs of all living things, in accordance with humane principles;

-- To provide an opportunity for groups advocating for sustainable agriculture and communities, peace, social equity, civil/human rights and concern for the rights of all living species (including groups addressing international environmental and agricultural problems) to present ideas and information.
+- to provide an opportunity for groups advocating for sustainable agriculture and communities, peace, social equity, civil/human rights and concern for the rights of all living species (including groups addressing international environmental and agricultural problems) to present ideas and information;

-- To accommodate activities, including those for profit, that are compatible with the area.
+- to accommodate activities, including those for profit, that are compatible with the area.

-Social and Political Action Exhibitor Information
+Social and Political Action Area Exhibitor Information

-2013 Social & Political Action Guidelines Packet
+Download the 2017 Social and Political Action Area Guidelines Packet

 Beth Leonard & Gary Lawless